peteroupc/peteroupc.github.io/randomgendoc.md

      |    only the probability density function (PDF) is known,
      |    using the inversion method.
 This sampler
      |    allows quantiles for the distribution to be calculated
-     |    from pregenerated uniform random numbers in [0, 1].
+     |    from pregenerated uniform random variates in [0, 1].
      |
      |  - pdf: A function that specifies the PDF.
 It takes a single
      |    number and outputs a single number.
 The area under